 Throughout this intensive course, you will study professional software development techniques and practices as you advance your skills in Python.

-- Being able to take project ideas from conception all the way through full-stack execution and deployment using common Python frameworks and deployment tools.
+- Being able to take project ideas from conception all the way through full-stack execution and deployment using common Python frameworks and deployment tools

-- Regularly engaging in code review, attaining the ability to understand someone else’s code, collaborating with a team of coders of varying levels of experience, and suggesting improvements to the code base in question.
+- Regularly engaging in code review, attaining the ability to understand someone else’s code, collaborating with a team of coders of varying levels of experience, and suggesting improvements to the code base in question

 - Code 301

 - Students with previous experience can test out of this requirement in their application.
 If you'd like to test straight into this course, please make sure you have experience with all of the topics listed on the Code 201 and Code 301 course pages.

 - All students are expected to complete the prework for this course before the first day of class.